Operational Guidelines: Domiciliary Care Allowance

 Method of payment

 Payment is made on the third Tuesday of every month for the current month.
-Payment may be made through a Post Office of the applicant’s choice by Social Welfare swipe card (E.I.T.), alternatively, the allowance may be paid by electronic fund transfer (E.F.T.) into his/her account in a financial institution (account in child’s name and so on).
+Payment may be made through a Post Office of the applicant’s choice by Social Welfare swipe card (E.I.T.), alternatively, the allowance may be paid by electronic fund transfer (E.F.T.) into his/her account in a financial institution.
 Any arrears of payment due may be included in the normal method of payment or paid by cheque.

 Duration of payment